 or

 This project is also available as a complete DIY kit, or just the PCB (not including components).
 The kit version does not include the metal foot switch dress nut shown in the photo.
 The enclosure supplied in the kit comes pre-drilled and printed with a smilar "DIY version" artwork.
-If you'd like to build this pedal even cheaper, consider buying the hardware and components delivered directly from Tayda Electronics, as they have fast and economical delivery of cheap parts.
+If you'd like to build this pedal even cheaper, consider buying the hardware and components delivered directly from Tayda Electronics, as they have fast and economical delivery of parts.

 DIY build documents: